kevindhu/rockGame/README.md

-## rockGame
+## rockServer

-***rockGame is currently being updated constantly and may perform unexpectantly.
+***rockServer is currently being updated constantly and may perform unexpectantly.
 If you want to play-test this game, be aware there may be  bugs that can cause the server to crash!***

 ## Setup
-rockGame requires some version of Node.js
+rockServer requires some version of Node.js

 1. Go to the root directory.
 2. To install, run: